visciang/mbs/docs/configuration.md

 MBS will leverage the local caches to rebuild only what's changed.

-Optionally it's possible to define "remote caches" to have a cache shareable beetwen the developers and the CI.
+Optionally it's possible to define "remote caches" to have a cache shareable beetween the developers and the CI.

 In `.mbs-config.json` you can configure them, ref.
 [Global configuration](#global-configuration).
 The relevant part is: